turbobridge/WebCall/README.md

 * 433 - WebCall Access method is not allowed
 * 480 - partner validate error / other failure

 If direct parameter is not provided, the call will go through a special WebRTC media forwarding service which will intercept all the re-INVITEs from the bridge.
 If bridge ID is not provided, the call will be accepted and user will be prompted for bridge ID as on the regular PSTN call.
-If bridge ID in URL is invalid, the announcement will be played and user will be asked to re-enter it.
+If bridge ID in the URL is invalid, the announcement will be played and user will be asked to re-enter it.
 This option should be used for testing purposes only.

 TurboBridge announcements are provided in several different languages, which can be selected via "lang" URL parameter, as in "sip:bridge#123123@turbobridge.com;direct=1;lang=pt-pt".
 Supported languages are:
 * English (US)  - en-us, en, us